 Rutin and hesperidin are the major flavonoids found within chia (Ding, Y., et al., 2018).
 The combination of phytochemicals in chia aid in combating free radical damage, oxidative stress – which, when left unattended can lead to diabetes, arteriosclerosis, inflammation, different forms of cancer and thrombosis.
 Chia has a higher antioxidant activity than moringa and sesame.
 It is also very rich in quercetin, caffeic acid, chlorogenic acid and have been shown to have a possible effect anti-carcinogenic, antihypertensive, and neuroprotective effect on the body (Fernandez, I., et al., 2007).

-Chia also contains iodine in a natural form – beneficial for thyroid health, the prevention of goitres and boosting up the immune system.
-North America contains iodine-poor soil (that is why it is known as the goitre belt), conventional agriculture, although fertilized contains none and organic agriculture may have some but it is dependent on location and variety of fermented and manure used (Ullah, R., et al., 2015).
+Chia also contains iodine in a natural form – beneficial for thyroid health, the prevention of goiters and boosting up the immune system.
+North America contains iodine-poor soil (that is why it is known as the goiter belt), conventional agriculture, although fertilized contains none and organic agriculture may have some but it is dependent on location and variety of fermented and manure used (Ullah, R., et al., 2015).

 An Excellent Source of Essential Fatty Acids